colopl/laravel-spanner/README.md

 $queryBuilder->partitionedDelete($values);
 ```

 However, Partitioned DML has some limitations.
-See [Cloud Spanner Documentation abount Partitioned DML](https://cloud.google.com/spanner/docs/dml-partitioned#dml_and_partitioned_dml) for more information.
+See [Cloud Spanner Documentation about Partitioned DML](https://cloud.google.com/spanner/docs/dml-partitioned#dml_and_partitioned_dml) for more information.

 ### Interleave